The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 With more different and creative minds coming into the leadership position, bringing more diversity to the administration brings a substantial change in the office.

-As the name is suggestive, the distributed leadership certainly makes a whole lot of room for more people to take up the chair.
+As the name suggests, distributed leadership certainly makes a lot of room for more people to take up the chair.

 With the distributed leadership style adopted in an organization, anyone can become the leader, and everyone gets to.

-Surely, the position they gain is basically a formal supervisory role that lies within the company’s primary authority.
+Surely, the position they gain is a formal supervisory role within the company’s primary authority.

 But they still get to make decisions, lead the team, and command.
-Everyone gets the chance to bring something of their own to the company’s progress.
+Everyone can bring something of their own to the company’s progress.

 Some extended leadership positions are also restricted to a certain project or department where they can regulate everyone as per them.